qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - **Borrow checker works locally**: when seeing a function call, it **only checks function signature**, instead of checking code inside the function.
 (Its benefit is to make borrow checking faster and simpler.
 Doing whole-program analysis is hard and slow, and doesn't work with things like dynamic linking.)
 - **Information is lost in function signature**: the borrowing information becomes coarse-grained and is simplified in function signature.
 The type system does not allow expressing borrowing only one field, and can only express borrowing the whole object.
 [There are propsed solutions](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).

-The solutions:
+Summarize solutions:

 - **Avoid OOP-style getter and setter** (just make fields public), unless necessary.
   - **Data-oriented** design (DOD).
 Just directly work on data and make fields public.
   - If you design a library and want encapsulation, it's recommended to use ID/handle to replace borrow (elaborated below).
   - The getter that returns cloned/copied value is fine.
 If data is immutable, getter is also usually fine.
 - Use ID/handle to replace borrow.
-- Make borrow as shortest as possible.
+- Borrow as temporary as possible.
 - Other workarounds like `Arc<QCell<T>>` `Arc<RwLock<T>>`, etc.
 - **Defer mutation**
-- **Avoid mutation**
+- **Avoid in-place mutation**

 ## Defer mutation.
 Mutation-as-data